frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Since v37, E and Space have swapped hands relative to their RSTHD positions.
 This seems to be common amongst adopters - see [RSTHD variants and similar layouts](#rsthd-variants-and-similar-layouts).
 F and M also swapped hands to reduce pinballing off the right index column; while partially effective, I still find it helpful to have F as a comboroll on the left hand to break up words like LIFE.

 Since v39, R and D have swapped locations compared to RSTHD.
 Having R on the index finger gives a lot of inward rolls, but also creates a lot of SFBs on that finger.
-I've addressed this with comborolls; overall, there are about the same number as the previous version.
+I've addressed this with comborolls; even so, there are about the same number as the previous version.

 ## Other layers